dabao12321/geolang/docs/benchmarks.md

 # Outline of Project

-## Current Steps
+## Current Steps (updated 2/25/2018)

-1. Research language profiles of U.S. to split into sectors (smaller the better).
+- Research language profiles of U.S. to split into sectors (smaller the better).
-    - Done!
-Instead of regions, split into non-overlapping areas (states) with words being able to have multiple "origins".
+    - Done.

-2. Create database of classed "buzzwords" (draw from data.gov, NLTK, etc.).
+- Create database of classed "buzzwords" (draw from data.gov, NLTK, etc.).
-    - Sufficient: Current corpus is from the Dictionary of American Regional English, over 4000 entries (words only).
-    - to do: add sentence by sentence data from the SBData transcriptions
+    - Done.

-3. Build a Naive Bayes classifier to assign probabilities to geographic origin based on a collection (sentence) of words.
+- Build a Naive Bayes classifier to assign probabilities to geographic origin based on a collection (sentence) of words.
+    - Done.

-4. Derive geographic area of a single word
+- Derive geographic area of a single word

-6. Predict origin of speaker through a number of questions.
+    - Done.

-7. Predict location of speaker through transcribed speech or writing.
+- Predict location of speaker through transcribed speech or writing.
+    - Done.

-## Future Steps?
+## Future Steps
-7. Plot the popularity of specific words on map.
+- Plot the popularity of specific words on map.

-8. Use machine learning to potentially improve feedback.
+- Use machine learning to improve feedback.
-    - Will be doing this anyway (Naive Bayes, NLTK, sklearn-pipeline)
+    - balance training datasets with more information from less popular states
+    - utilize other ML techniques in the future

-9. Expand to other English-speaking countries.
+- Expand to other English-speaking countries.

-10. Expand to other languages.
+- Expand to other languages.